RobinBrouwer/gritter/README.md

 This Ruby on Rails gem allows you to easily add Growl-like notifications to your application using a jQuery plugin called 'gritter'.

-## Installation
+## Note

-You can use this gem by putting the following inside your Gemfile:

-    gem "gritter", "1.0.0"

 This is a Rails 3.1 gem.
 Are you using Rails 3.0 or lower?
 Check out the ['old' branch on Github](https://github.com/RobinBrouwer/gritter/tree/edge).
 Want support for IE6?
 Also check out that branch, because the newer version of gritter inside this gem dropped support for it.

+## Installation

+You can use this gem by putting the following inside your Gemfile:

+    gem "gritter", "1.0.0"

+Now generate the locale for gritter:

+    rails g gritter:locale

 Add the following to `/app/assets/javascripts/application.js`: